PRINCIPAL AREAS OF EXPERTISE

 Reviewer for National Science Foundation, Instrument and Laboratory Improvement Program, 1992.

-Editor of Working Notes, a monthly newsletter published by the CPSR Computers in the Workplace Project, 1987-1990.
+Editor of Working Notes, a monthly newsletter published by CPSR’s Computers in the Workplace Project, 1987-90.

-Member of Association for Computing Machinery (ACM); ACM Special Interest Groups SIGCSE and SIGCAS; IEEE Computer Society; American Association for the Advancement of Science.
+Member of the Association for Computing Machinery (ACM); ACM Special Interest Groups SIGCSE and SIGCAS; the IEEE Computer Society; and the American Association for the Advancement of Science.